BurkovBA/BurkovBA.github.io/content/blog/2021-06-09-1/index.md

 $ \xi_1^2 + \xi_2^2 + ... + \xi_k^2 \sim \chi^2 $, where $\xi_i \sim \mathcal{N}(0, 1)$

+#### Probability density function of Chi-square with 1 degree of freedom

-The easiest way to derive the distribution of chi-square is to take a Gaussian-distributed random variable $\xi_i$ and to show that $\xi_i^2$ is actually an Erlang-distributed random variable:
+The easiest way to derive the distribution of chi-square is to take a Gaussian-distributed random variable $\xi_i$ and to show that $\xi_i^2$ is actually a Gamma-distributed random variable, very similar to Erlang distribution:

 $F_\xi(x) = p(\xi \leq \sqrt{x}) = \frac{1}{\sqrt{2\pi}} \int \limits_{t=-\infty}^{\sqrt{x}} e^{\frac{-t^2}{2}}dt$